EvenTITO/backend/README.md

 # Migrations

+If there are new models, include the model in the file `migrations/env.py`.
+This is done so that the Base variable includes all the metadata.

 0. `pip install alembic`
 1. Create a `.env` file containing the DATABASE_URL.
 It must be async (starts with "postgresql+asyncpg").
 2. If the migrations were already applied to the database, run `alembic stamp head`.
 This will stamp the current state.